Deployment Overview of Redis on Server¶

 Starting, Stopping, and Updating¶

-The Redis service is managed using systemd.
-The following commands are used to control the service lifecycle:
+Redis is managed as a systemd service.
+The following commands are used to control the service:

 -